Dharr24/ymca-resources/README.md

 - Eligibility Office: 713 566 6509, dial 4 then 1
 	- Tips for the phone call:
 		- You'll probably talk to Troy, the supervisor.
+		- They will ask for the client's name and DOB.
 		- Ask for the **application number** and the **eligibility counselor**.
 		- Find out the **[eligibility location](https://www.harrishealth.org/en/patients/access-care/eligibility-card/pages/eligibility-locations.aspx)** that's handling the case.
 - [Harris Health Contact Information](https://www.harrishealth.org/en/contact-us/pages/default.aspx)
 - [Applications](https://www.harrishealth.org/SiteCollectionDocuments/eligibility/applicant-forms/English/application-instructions-english.pdf) are mailed to P.O.
 Box 300488 Houston TX 77230
+- Don't forget to sign a [release of information](https://www.harrishealth.org/SiteCollectionDocuments/medical-record-authorization-english.pdf) if you want to call on the client's behalf!
 - The applications *require* many supporting documents (but *not* the Medicare assets form).
 It's easiest to apply for single adults.
 If possible, include as few household members on the application as possible.
 For *every* household member, Harris Health will ask for a proof of familial relations---these documents can be tricky to locate in time if a client has a serious medical need.
 	- proof of identity
 		- government issued photo ID